Tax-loss harvesting using ETFs

 - Exchange-traded funds (ETFs) as well as mutual funds may help you manage your tax bill through tax-loss harvesting.

 With the S&P 500 down 23% year to date on a total return basis, it's possible that you have investments in the red.
 Of course, no investor wants to have losses, yet even the most successful investors can have a mix of potential winners and losers.
 As the year draws to a close, it may be time to think about your federal tax bill—if you haven't already—by considering tax-loss harvesting opportunities.

-Essentially, tax-loss harvesting is selling stocks, bonds, mutual funds, ETFs, or other investments in taxable accounts that have lost value since purchased to offset realized gains elsewhere in your portfolio.
-Once these securities have been sold at a loss, they can be replaced with similar, but not substantially identical securities in order to maintain the appropriate asset allocation and sector exposures.
+Essentially, tax-loss harvesting is selling stocks, bonds, mutual funds, ETFs, or other investments you own in taxable accounts that have lost value since purchased to offset realized gains elsewhere in your portfolio.

 Assessing tax savings